Marcell Ozuna Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.68).

-- Twins pitchers combine to give up 79 home runs (one per game), the sixth-fewest in baseball.
+- Twins pitchers combine to allow 84 home runs (one per game), the 10th-fewest in baseball.

+- The Twins are sending Maeda (1-4) to the mound to make his sixth start of the season.
+He is 1-4 with a 6.86 ERA and 22 strikeouts in 21 2/3 innings pitched.

-- In his last time out on Thursday against the Boston Red Sox, the righty tossed nine scoreless innings while surrendering three hits.
+- The righty last pitched on Friday against the Detroit Tigers, when he threw five scoreless innings while giving up three hits.

+- The 35-year-old has put up an ERA of 6.86, with 9.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.